The 23 Arsenal academy graduates playing elsewhere in major leagues

 Iwobi made 149 first-team appearances for Arsenal but was deemed surplus to requirements following the big-money arrival of Nicolas Pepe in 2019.

-While the Nigeria international is yet to justify the £34million price tag at Everton, he has made some progress under Rafa Benitez.
+While the Nigeria international is yet to justify the £34million price tag at Everton, he made some progress under Rafa Benitez and has scored some important goals under Frank Lampard in the Toffees’ battle against the drop.

 Eze spent five years at Arsenal’s academy but was released at 13 after being deemed too small by the club.